ezazee/ezazee/README.md

 ## 🙋‍♂️ About Me

 Hi!
 Introducing, my name is Reza...
 I come from Indonesia in Jakarta.
-I've been into programming since 2021 because it's fun, solving problems with code....
-Now I work in a technology company that has been in Jakarta since 2022
+I've been into programming since 2021 because it's fun, solving problems with code.

  And this is Me :